 12and the younger of them said to his father, ‘Father, give me the portion of the property that is coming to me.’
 And he divided to them his living.

-13And not many days after, the younger son gathered everything together and went on a journey into a far country, and there he wasted his property, living loosely.
+13And not many days after, the younger son gathered everything together and went on a journey into a far country, and there he wasted his wealth by living recklessly.

 14And when he had spent everything, a severe famine came upon that country and he began to be in need.

 15And he went and hired himself out to one of the citizens of that country, and he sent him into his fields to feed pigs.

 16And he was longing to be fed with the carob pods that the pigs were eating; and no one gave anything to him.

 17But when he came to himself he said, ‘How many of my father’s hired servants have more than enough bread, but I am perishing here with hunger!

 18I will get up and go to my father, and I will say to him, “Father, I have sinned against heaven and in your sight.